 Red footed tortoises are strangely communal in some of their activities, including sleeping and eating.
-Not being very fast locomotors, they tend to stay within a set range of the forest.
-When food becomes available, red-footed tortoises will alert other tortoises to the location of the food, often fruit that has fallen from a fruit tree, by leaving invisible scent trails that can be followed directly to the source.
+Not being very fast locomotors, they tend to stay within a set range of forest.
+When food becomes available, red-footed tortoises will alert other tortoises to the location of that food—by leaving invisible scent trails that can be followed directly to the source.
 They will also leave these scent trails to places such as burrows or fallen trees, so that they can rest together and take shelter from the heat of the day.

-Females lay eggs in nests made of ground debris.
-Eggs hatch after 150 days.
+Females lay eggs in nests made of ground debris, which hatch after 150 days.

 Males will compete for females, which may result in one male flipping another upside-down.